-Direct injection is the process of introducing a molten material, commonly TPR, PVC or PU, into the cavity of a mold to achieve desired shape.
+Direct injection is the process of introducing a molten material, commonly TPR, PVC or PU, into the cavity of a mold to achieve the desired shape.
 This process can be used for the production of outsoles, decorative details or to join an outsole to upper directly.
 The latter is known as DIP or Direct Injection Process.
-The investment to set up a DIP line is high due to the cost of molds which are big of size but also needs to be very precise.
-The benefit with DIP is the high production efficiency and low material wastage during production.
+The investment to set up a DIP line is high due to the cost of molds which are big in size but also needs to be very precise.
+The benefit of DIP is the high production efficiency and low material wastage during production.

 A molten material, normally a polymer, is forced into the cavity of a mold.
 This is managed because of the high speed and pressure making the material react and solidify directly in the mold.
 Normally, but depending on the material, a high mixing speed of the injection material results in a better grain structure and better physical properties.
 Normally the screw, controlling the mixing speed, in the injection process rotates at around 18000 rpm.
 When the material solidifies in the mold it takes the desired shape and is removed from the mold.

 One challenge with the injection process is to secure a tight “nip line”, the rim where the outsole ends and the upper starts.
 This presents itself with material bleeding or “over-injection” from the outsole onto the upper.
-Normally the tolerance of the molds is +-0,25 mm, If a material is exceeding this then the risk of unstable nip line is increasing.
+Normally the tolerance of the molds is +-0,25 mm, If the material is exceeding this then the risk of an unstable nip line is increasing.

 Compared with other processes the initial investment in machinery and molds is comparatively investment intensive making the process suitable for bigger quantity projects or when specific precision is required.
-One mold and last costs around 800-900$USD for a sneaker production, A bigger mold, as used in the case of rubber boots, is more expensive.
+One mold and last costs around 800-900$USD for a sneaker production.
+A bigger mold, as used in the case of rubber boots, is more expensive.

 Multi Section Injection